 What foods should you avoid giving to your friends?
 Can dogs eat pork?
-Other than fruits, liver, lamb fat or goat milk, pork is a good meal for dogs.
-However, since dogs are prone to being allergic to pork, always ensure that it is well cooked before giving it to your dog.
-Foods that you should avoid giving your pooch include avocado, baby food, alcohol, apple seeds among others.
+Pork is actually a good meal for dogs.
+However, since dogs are prone to being allergic to this meat, always ensure that it is well cooked before giving it to your pet.
+Foods that you should avoid giving your pooch include avocado, baby food, alcohol, and apple seeds among others.

 Are oranges good for dogs?
 We can answer this question confidently now.
 Ensure that you stay in track with your friend’s health and well-being.
 His happiness and health begins with you.
 Get it right from the start.
 It’s worth it in the end!